davigmacode/animated_repeatable/README.md

 * Allows customization of transitions using the LoopTransitionBuilder.
 * Supports pausing and resuming playback using the pause property.
 * Provides control over animation behavior with properties like:
-  * `duration`: Animation duration for each direction (forward and backward if applicable)
-  * `curve`: Animation curve for easing the animation
-  * `delay`: Delay before the animation starts
   * `repeat`: Number of times to repeat the animation loop (-1 for infinite)
+  * `pause`: Whether to pause the animation.
+  * `mirror`: Whether the animation should play forward, then backward in a mirroring effect.
   * `reverse`: Controls the initial animation direction (forward or backward)
+  * `transition`: The LoopTransitionBuilder function that defines the animation behavior.
+  * `curve`: The animation curve that controls the easing of the animation.
+  * `delay`: Delay before the animation starts.
+  * `duration`: Animation duration for each direction (forward and backward if applicable).
-  * `reverseDelay`: Delay before starting the reverse animation (in mirroring effect)
+  * `backwardDelay`: Delay before starting the backward animation (in mirroring effect)
-  * `reverseDuration`: Optional duration for the backward animation (mirroring effect)
+  * `backwardDuration`: Optional duration for the backward animation (mirroring effect)
 * Triggers callbacks at various animation lifecycle stages:
   * `onStart`: Called only once at the very beginning of the first animation play-through.
   * `onPause`: Called whenever the animation is paused.